vocobox/vocobox/README.md

 #### Controlling Synthetizers with WAV files

 The pitch and amplitude change events of a wav file are sent to a <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-api/src/main/java/org/vocobox/model/synth/VocoSynth.java">synthetizer</a> via its sendFrequency() / sendAmplitude() methods.
-In these demonstration, we use <a href="https://github.com/vocobox/vocobox/tree/master/dev/java/vocobox-synth-jsyn/src/main/java/org/vocobox/synth/jsyn">JSyn based synthetizers</a>.
+In these demonstrations, we use <a href="https://github.com/vocobox/vocobox/tree/master/dev/java/vocobox-synth-jsyn/src/main/java/org/vocobox/synth/jsyn">JSyn based synthetizers</a>.
 As the direct control of oscillator's amplitude from input file is sufficiently good to mimic notes, we do not need additional computation to define note on and note off.

 Below are few synthetized sounds and their wave file controller.